Creamy Butter Beans

 Add your dollop of cream cheese and the chopped spinach to the dish, stirring it in until the cream cheese has melted and turned the sauce creamy.
 Squeeze over the lemon juice and sprinkle your parsley and (if using) chili oil over the dish.

-The stock water from the jarred beans helps to make these beans creamy, so I would highly recommend using beans from the jar if you can.
-If you can only use dried or tinned beans, substitute the stock water with 0.5 cups of water or vegetable stock instead.
+• The stock water from the jarred beans helps to make these beans creamy, so I would highly recommend using beans from the jar if you can.
+If you can only use dried or tinned beans, substitute the stock water with stock (better than bouillion is very popular!) for a lovely flavor.

 What To Serve With These Creamy Butter Beans